alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 You will often see the word "path" which tells you the location of a folder (called a directory) or a file.
 For example, if you see something like this "path/to/folder/file.ext" this would indicate that the file "file.ext" is inside of the folder "folder" which is inisde of the folder "to" which is inside of the folder "path".
 The extension of the file (.ext) indicates what kind of file it is, you've seen this before for common files such as PDF (.pdf) and Microsoft Office (.docx) files that contain different extensions.<br>
 ## STEP 1: Prepare Files & Environment
 <ins>Preparing Files For Qiime2</ins><br>
-To begin, make sure sequences are downloaded in an accessible location as fastq.gz files on the local drive.<br>
+To begin, make sure sequences are downloaded in an accessible location as fastq.gz files on the local drive.<br><br>
 If you're sequences are in the .fastq format, you can compress each .fastq file in a directory into .fastq.gz files:
 ```
 gzip path/to/fastq/sequence/files/*.fastq
 ```
-If you plan on using the HPC, theses .fast.qz files will need to be uploaded onto the cluster:
+If you plan on using the HPC, theses .fast.qz files will need to be uploaded onto the cluster from your local terminal:
 ```
 scp -r "path/to/folder" \
 user@koa.its.hawaii.edu:/home/user/path/to/directory/for/files
 ```
+NOTE: This will only work if you alrady have a KOA (or other HPC interface) account, see below for further details if you do not.<br><br>
 ### Installing Qiime2 on Local Drive (Apple Silicon)
 Further information for downloading Qiime2 on other interfaces can be found on the Qiime2 website found [HERE](https://docs.qiime2.org/2024.10/install/native/).
 <br><br>